The Preclinical Therapeutics Core (PTC):

 Compound formulation and delivery

-- The PTC has expertise in formulating experimental agents for delivery using a variety of commonly used methods (i.e. oral gavage, intra-peritoneal, intra-venous by tail vein, hydrodynamic, intra-tumoral, subcutaneous and osmotic mini-pumps)
+- The PTC has expertise in formulating experimental agents for delivery using a variety of commonly used methods (i.e. oral gavage, intra-peritoneal, intra-venous (tail vein or retroorbital injections), hydrodynamic, intra-tumoral, subcutaneous and osmotic mini-pumps).

 Animal monitoring and tissue collection

-- PTC performs collection of body fluids (including blood and urine), tissues and tumors as needed per experimental design.
-Standard tissue processing includes fixation for paraffin/OCT embedding, snap-freezing, and cryopreservation
+- PTC performs collection of body fluids (including blood, thoracic and peritoneal effusions and urine), tissues and tumors as needed per experimental design.
+Standard tissue processing includes fixation for paraffin/OCT embedding, snap-freezing, and cryopreservation.

 Pharmacokinetic (PK) and pharmacodynamic (PD) analysis

-- The Core assists users in their PD and PK studies
+- The Core assists the scientific community in their PD and PK studies under request.

-- For PK analysis, after single or multi-day delivery of experimental agent, plasma/serum is collected at multiple time points over a 24-72 hr period for assessment of drug persistency (note: analyte determination done by user)
+- For PK analysis, after single or multi-day delivery of experimental agent, plasma/serum is collected at multiple time points over a 24-72 hr period for assessment of drug persistency (note: analyte determination is run by user).

-- For PD analysis, mice are typically treated with an experimental agent for 3-5 days before tissue/tumor is collected for molecular target analysis or biodistribution
+- For PD analysis, animals are typically treated with an experimental agent for 3-5 days before tissue/tumor collection for molecular target analysis or biodistribution.

 Patient derived tumor xenografting